ccrookston/Dapper.SimpleRepository/README.md

 1. Create a Respository instance that is pre-set to a specific type (or class) when creating the repository.
 2. Create a Respository instance that has no type when created, and the type is specified when calling each method.

-Let's assume we have the following `Pet` class which mirrors a table in our database:
+Assume we have the following `Pet` class which mirrors a table in our database:

 ```csharp
 public class Pet